LittleCarlito/littlecarlito.github.io/readme.md

 2. **Changesets** - Manual workflow for creating releases
    - Only runs when manually triggered
-   - Not needed for normal workflow as unified pipeline handles publishing
+   - Not needed for normal workflow as main pipeline handles publishing

 3. **Release/Prerelease** - For specific/beta releases
    - Only run when manually triggered